1119 (21st December)

 1154 (25th October)

-Henry appointed his close friend, Thomas Becket, Chancellor of England
+King Henry appointed Becket, Chancellor of England.

-Henry accused the clergy of being too lenient in the punishment of wrongdoers within their own ranks.
+Henry II accused the clergy of being too lenient in the punishment of wrongdoers within their own ranks.
 He also ordered that appeals to Rome, which had been allowed by Stephen

 , were to cease.